-When it comes to VPS hosting, Liquid Web comes with 4 plans for Linux with prices starting at $15/mo.
+When it comes to VPS hosting, Liquid Web comes with 4 pricing plans for Linux with prices starting at $25.00/month.
 In comparison, Bluehost offers 3 VPS plans In comparison, Bluehost offers 3 VPS plans at a lower pricing tier of $19.99/month and $59.99/month.

 Regardless of which plan you choose, all of them include 10TB of bandwidth, monitoring, a firewall, and DDoS protection.

 While quite similar, here’s how the resources differ throughout – from 2 to 8 vCPU, 40 to 200 GB SSD storage, and 2 to 16 RAM.